mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 current regional manager for the bonding authority of the OMA.
-If the Travellers are mercenaries, he can get them the most favourable rates in the subsector on a repatriation bond.
+If the Travellers are mercenaries, he can get them the most favorable rates in the subsector on a repatriation bond.
 He is also well-connected with Instellarms and can hook them up with just about any weapons they want short of tactical